-Carnegie Mellon University’s Heinz College of Information Systems and Public Policy will provide up to 30 PPIA students the opportunity to gain key skills needed to solve policy problems at the intersection of technology and society.
-This seven-week Junior Summer Institute (JSI), held on CMU’s campus in Pittsburgh, PA, provides intensive training in quantitative analysis and leadership.
-Our traditional policy-focused JSI track includes courses in policy research, statistics, and economics; we also offer PPIA students a specialized Data Analytics JSI track, which is the ideal experience for students who are passionate about using big data and technology for social good.
+Carnegie Mellon University’s Heinz College of Information Systems and Public Policy will provide up to 30 PPIA students the opportunity to gain critical skills needed to tackle complex societal problems.
+This seven-week Junior Summer Institute (JSI), held on CMU’s campus in Pittsburgh, PA, provides coursework focused on quantitative, analytical, policy analysis and leadership skills.

 Coursework taught by Heinz College faculty reflects the multidisciplinary approach and quantitative focus for which Heinz College has become known.
 Students are enrolled in four courses, attend class five days a week and at the conclusion of the program, students may request an official Carnegie Mellon University transcript reflecting course grades.
 Additional components of the program include professional development, guest speakers, a trip to Washington D.C., networking events with PPIA alumni, and access to an online GRE preparatory course.

 In addition to our traditional policy-focused JSI track, Heinz College, offers a first-of-its-kind Data Analytics JSI track for students who are passionate about using big data and analytics to address societal problems.